DarianWells/osticket-ticket-lifecycle/README.md

 2. Log in as Jane Doe (jane.doe / Password1)

 3. You'll notice when we log in as Jane, we are not able to see tickets.
-We'll have to go back and make some changes to her Agent permissions / setting.
+We'll have to go back and make some changes to her Agent permissions/settings.

 4. Log in as your main admin account